Utilizing Horseshoe Crabs as a Food Source

 The underside of a horseshoe crab is home to its book gills, which resemble the pages of a book when opened.
 Each flap of the book gills is comprised of two interconnected parts.
 The uppermost flap, known as the genital operculum, covers the genital openings where the genital pores are situated.
 The subsequent five flaps serve as both respiratory organs and aid in the crab’s movement or propulsion while navigating its surroundings.

-How to distinguish between male and female horseshoe crabs?
+How can you distinguish between male and female horseshoe crabs?

-Due to the limited amount of meat present in horseshoe crabs, only their eggs are typically consumed.
-Upon catching a horseshoe crab, the first step is to determine its sex.
-Males, who do not produce eggs, are promptly released.
+Due to the limited meat in horseshoe crabs, only their eggs are typically consumed.
+Upon catching a horseshoe crab, the first step is determining its sex.
+Males who do not produce eggs are promptly released.
 The process of determining the sex involves lifting the first flap, known as the genital operculum, and examining the size and hardness of the genital pores.

 In the case of males, their genital pores will appear as a pair of small, hard pumps with a single round opening on top.
 In contrast, females will exhibit a pair of soft, large, and yellow sacs with a slit on top.
 This distinction allows for accurate sex identification, enabling the release of male horseshoe crabs while retaining the females for their eggs.